Research Lab

 Dr Meenu Deswal

 Dr Meenu Deswal is a historian of Modern South Asia.
 She holds a PhD in History from the University of Michigan – Ann Arbor, and an MA and MPhil from Jawaharlal Nehru University, Delhi.
 Her research broadly focuses on histories of social change, the law, and labor in rural communities in nineteenth and twentieth century North India.
-She is currently working on her first monograph which investigates connections between economic and ecological crises and the regulation of marriage in landless laboring communities in colonial Punjab.
+Currently she is working on a project on colonial jurisprudence and the regulation of rural women’s labor and conjugality in colonial Punjab.

 Director